ucm-it/hpc_docs/docs/hpcdocs/hpc-tutorials/gpu_best_practices.md

 ---

 :::info
-This guide provides essential information about GPU resources available on the Pinnacles cluster at UC Merced.
-GPUs have the potential to enable accelerated performance for machine learning, scientific computing, and data-intensive jobs.
+This guide provides an overview of the GPU resources available on the Pinnacles cluster at UC Merced.
+GPUs offer accelerated performance for machine learning, scientific computing, and data-intensive workloads.
 :::

 ## Accessing and Running GPU Jobs

 :::warning
-GPU usage on Pinnacles is **highly** impacted as of recently.
-To best accommodate and allow for maximum GPU utilization, please only request what you will be using.
-CIRT will **end** jobs running on GPU related queues that are not fully utilizing or under utilizing the GPU.
+GPU usage on Pinnacles has been extremely **high** recently.
+To ensure fair access and maximize resource efficiency, please only request the amount of GPU resources you actually need.

+Please be aware that CIRT may terminate GPU jobs that are significantly underutilizing or not actively using the GPUs, in order to free resources for other users.

 :::

 ### GPU Allocation